Viennese cuisine

-Viennese cuisine is the cuisine that is characteristic of Vienna, Austria, and a majority of its residents.
-Viennese cuisine is often treated as equivalent to Austrian cuisine, but while elements of Viennese cuisine have spread throughout Austria, other Austrian regions have their own unique variations.
+Viennese cuisine is the cuisine of Vienna, Austria.
+While elements of it have spread throughout the country, other regions have their own variations of Austrian cuisine.

-Viennese cuisine is best known for its Wiener schnitzel and pastries, but it includes a wide range of other unique dishes.
+Viennese cuisine is known for Wiener schnitzel and pastries, but includes a wide range of other dishes.

-Vienna has been the capital of Austria for more than a thousand years.
-It became the cultural centre of the nation and developed its own regional cuisine; as such, Viennese cuisine has distinct cooking.

-The variety of ingredients sold on the Naschmarkt might lead to the thought of a broadly varied cooking culture.
-In fact, dishes heavily depending on meat make up typical Viennese cuisine: Wiener schnitzel (veal coated in breadcrumbs and fried), Tafelspitz (boiled beef), Beuschel (a ragout containing veal lungs and heart), and Selchfleisch (smoked meat) with sauerkraut and dumplings are typical of its cooking.
-Some sweet Viennese dishes include Apfelstrudel (strudel pastry filled with apples), Millirahmstrudel (milk-cream strudel), Kaiserschmarrn (shredded pancakes served with fruit compotes), and Sachertorte (cake of two layers of chocolate cake with apricot jam in the middle).
-These and many other desserts will be on offer at one of the many Konditorei of Vienna, where they are generally eaten with coffee in the afternoon.
-Liptauer as a spread, or Powidl also as spread or base for dumplings are also quite popular.
+Wiener schnitzel (veal coated in breadcrumbs and fried), Tafelspitz (boiled beef), Beuschel (a ragout containing veal lungs and heart), and Selchfleisch (smoked meat) with sauerkraut and dumplings are typical of its cooking.
+Sweet Viennese dishes include Apfelstrudel (strudel pastry filled with apples), Millirahmstrudel (milk-cream strudel), Kaiserschmarrn (shredded pancakes served with fruit compotes), and Sachertorte (cake of two layers of chocolate cake with apricot jam in the middle).
+These and other desserts on offer at the Konditorei of Vienna are generally eaten with coffee in the afternoon.
+Liptauer, a spread, and Powidl, a base for dumplings, are also popular.

 History

 The Viennese cooking tradition developed from many different sources: "Viennese cuisine is all about—an eclectic mix of cuisines from Europe and beyond, of all regions and lands that were once part of the monarchy."

-Italian influence has been strong since roughly the early 17th Century.
-In the 18th Century, French cuisine became influential in Vienna, along with French etiquette and diplomatic language.
-The term "Wiener Küche" (Viennese cuisine) first appeared in German language cookbooks around the end of the 18th century, and it was mistakenly treated as equivalent to Austrian cuisine.
+Italian influence has been strong since roughly the early 17th century, and can be seen in the names of ingredients and dishes that are still in use today such as risibisi (from the Venetian "risi e bisi"), melanzani, maroni and biscotti.
+In the 18th century, French cuisine became influential in Vienna and the term "bouillon" became common in middle-class circles for soup.
+The term "Wiener Küche" (Viennese cuisine) first appeared in German-language cookbooks around the end of the 18th century, and it was mistakenly treated as equivalent to Austrian cuisine.

 The croissant is also thought to have originated in Vienna after the defeat of the Turks in the Siege of Vienna.

-In the second half of the 19th century, cookbooks started to include Bohemian, Hungarian, Italian, Jewish, Polish, and Balkan features in Viennese cuisine.
+In the second half of the 19th century, cookbooks started to include Bohemian, Hungarian, Jewish, Polish, and Balkan features in Viennese cuisine.
 Viennese cooking reflected foods brought in from various parts of the Austro-Hungarian Empire: "Viennese menus usually comprise the same group of dishes, sometimes Austrian in origin but often inherited from the various nationalities of the empire: Hungarian goulash ... wiener schnitzel ... south Slav ćevapčići... crêpe-like Palatschinken (claimed by the Romanians), and Powidltascherl ... from the Czechs, to name but a few."